kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I dream my mother drowns (I'm not sure but she might have been murdered).
 - I find her body in a concrete vat of water.
 She's wearing her old brown coat.
 I try to pull her out, she's too heavy.
 - I wake up devastated, my heart thumping to the same rhythm as the music in a car parked outside the house.
+- Close to the end of the dream I had also sensed two men in my bedroom and one of them is putting something up my rear end while I'm lying on my right side.
-- I get up and email her to see if she's OK.
+- I get up and email her to see if my mother is OK.
 - I'm hoping she'll reply and tell me my dad's been arrested, but she doesn't, she replies they're all well.
+- My bottom feels like something strange happened - I *never* felt like this in Dénia.
+I think they must apply numbing creams or something.
 - Next morning God speaks directly to my captors, and says: *you stupid idiots*.
 - On the walk in to class, Saint Michael is in the clouds, fierce and furious, red and black as the sun rises.
 - Anyone who has seen the angels in the clouds will know exactly what I'm talking about, there were some in Thailand at Christmas but they were loving and kind.
 This was war and fury.